Five Good, Cheap BMX Bikes for Under $200, Reviewed

 This is a nice choice for an entry rider who isn't yet sure what kind of riding they'll be doing.
 It's a great cheaper BMX bicycle sitting well below the $200 price limit, but Framed has a bunch of budget-friendly BMX, so if you don't like the look of this particular one I'd encourage you to check out the rest of their line.

 Mafiabikes Kush 2: A gorgeous, inexpensive, lightweight BMX

 Sometimes it's tough to find the intersection of affordable price, good looks, and excellent construction.
 In the Mafiabikes Kush BMX, you might be pleased with all three.
-This is truly one of the best BMX bikes under $200 out there today.
+This is truly one of the best BMX bikes under (or slightly above) $200 out there today.

 The looks are just stellar.
 The metallic paint paired with whitewall tires, tilted saddle and high bars make this thing super eye-catching.
 I love the mature, subdued branding.
 You'll get tons of comments.

-There are some others priced a bit higher up the ladder, but the Kush 2 is a good BMX bike for under $200 that can handle trick, off-road and stunt riding styles.
+This brand also offers some other rides that are priced a bit higher up the ladder, but the Kush 2 is a good BMX bike for right around $200 that can handle trick, off-road and stunt riding styles.
 It's a winner.

 Consider moving up in price